Fun Facts and Things to Know for First Time Visitors to Ecuador

 Fun Facts about Ecuador

-4. Visitors can walk on the equatorial line at Mitad del Mundo and the neighboring Intinan Equator Museum where they also have interactive experiments to showcase the equator.
+4. Visitors can walk on the equatorial line at Mitad del Mundo and the neighboring Intinan Equator Museum, where they also have interactive experiments to showcase the equator.

 6. The Panama hat was invented in Ecuador, not Panama.
 Straw hats woven along the Ecuadorian coast were taken to Panama initially to be sold to canal workers and, after the canal opened, to affluent westerners passing through the Panama Canal.

-10. Ecuador’s flag is made up of three stripes of yellow, blue and red with the coat of arms in the centre.
-The flag is based on the flag of Gran Colombia, with yellow representing sunshine, grain, and mineral wealth; blue the sky, sea, and rivers; and red the blood the patriots spilt in the struggle for freedom and justice.
+10. Ecuador’s flag is made up of three stripes of yellow, blue, and red with the coat of arms in the center.
+The flag is based on the flag of Gran Colombia.
+Yellow represents sunshine, grain, and mineral wealth; blue, the sky, sea, and rivers; and red, the blood the patriots spilled in the struggle for freedom and justice.
+(Source: CIA World Factbook)

 woman stands on the equatorial line at the center of the world outside Quito Ecuador